PikachuPenial/Titanmod/PATCHNOTES.md

 - New HUD icons for the grappling hook and the grenade

+- Added the "sv_tm_player_custommovement" ConVar that can enable/disable wall running/jumping, sliding, and vaulting

 - Adjusted visibility of the exit button across menus

 - Adjusted various calling card names and descriptions

 # November 8th, 2023 (11/8/23)